mgronstad/SmartParking/README.md

 ## 4. Set up the software environment

 ### Download and install the Breakout SDK
-The Breakout SDK can be found on [Github](https://github.com/twilio/Breakout_Arduino_Library#setting-up-your-development-environment).
-Download the Breakout_Arduino_Library.zip from GitHub.
+The Breakout SDK can be found on Github.
+Download the [Breakout_Arduino_Library.zip](https://github.com/twilio/Breakout_Arduino_Library#setting-up-your-development-environment).
 Open the Arduino IDE and add the .zip to the Arduino IDE Library.

-   Go to *Sketch > Include Library > Add .ZIP Library* and select the Breakout_Arduino_Library.zip
+   Go to *Sketch > Include Library > Add .ZIP Library* and select the corresponding zip

 ### Download and install the corresponding board cores
-To develop on the board, you need to download the corresponding cores in the Arduino IDE.
+To develop on the board, you need to download the following cores in the Arduino IDE.

 Go to *Arduino > Preferences* and copy the following URL into the Additional Boards Manager URLs field: <https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_seeeduino_boards_index.json>